Dealing with Online Harassment

 Some social media platforms offer the ability to delete (or hide) comments posted on your content.
 All platforms give you the option to report and block other users.

 To remove comments on a personal profile, hover over the right of the comment, and click on the cross which appears.
+If you want to remove comments from a Page, follow Facebook's instructions:

-• How do I hide or delete a comment from a post on my Page?
+How do I hide or delete a comment from a post on my Page?

-Facebook offer extensive advice including:
+Facebook offers extensive advice including:

 You can decide levels of access to your account - it can be Open (anyone can view and follow your account) or Protected (people have to be approved by you to follow your account, and your tweets can't be retweeted).
 You can also Mute or Block other people's accounts.
 If you Mute an account, you won't see their comments, but they can still see your posts.
 If you Block an account, you can't see their posts and they can't see yours (but note that if your account is open, they will be able to see your posts if they're not logged in).